-1 В C D E F Sectn Page Parag Original Text Suggested Text Comment 44 4.23-16 to 4.23- 18 The high frequency of traffic with no periods of reduced activity would make the roads essentially b wildlife.
-Considering the effects of roads/traffic on bears in the literature cited in this section and kn quality bear habitats in the areas in which the roads would be constructed, it would be expected that population effects could occur due to large scale habitat fragmentation.
-Local TEK and radio collar movements from areas north of the mine site and north road in alternative 3 to areas south as salm system.
-45 4.23-14- 20 all The section regarding impacts to terrestrial animals notes accurately that impacts to wildlife often in exclusion from roaded areas.
+А В С D Е F G 1 Sectn Page Parag Original Text Suggested Text Comment Additional References 44 4.23 4.23-16 to 4.23- 18 The high frequency of traffic with no periods of reduced activity would make the roads essentially barriers to wildlife.
+Considering the effects of roads/traffic on bears in the literature cited in this section and known high quality bear habitats in the areas in which the roads would be constructed, it would be expected that localized population effects could occur due to large scale habitat fragmentation.
+Local TEK and radio collar data indicate movements from areas north of the mine site and north road in alternative 3 to areas south as salmon enter the system.
+45 4.23.2.2 4.23-14- 20 all The section regarding impacts to terrestrial animals notes accurately that impacts to wildlife often include exclusion from roaded areas.
 However, there are some shortcomings of the analysis.
-First, it implies impacts would not be important since the larger body of the Mulchatna Herd is located elsewhere.
-I caribou at the fringes of the Mulchatna Herd habitat, which include the caribou that have been usin Amakdedori area, seem to be less subject to the large fluctuations of the herd as a whole, and may for the future growth of the herd.
-Therefore, the impacts to these animals should be clearly disclose since roads and traffic activity are known to be impactful to a broad array of wildlife, especially, in the caribou and to bear, the analysis should consider mitigations of having a road closure for a consisted period of time in each day.
-A transportation corridor so close to McNeil River and to Katmai Preserving important implications for movement and dispersal patterns of bears, and a predictable period with transportation activity would facilitate animal access across this zone and promote the continuation dispersal and migration throughout the region.
-4.24 Habitat Loss All sections pertainin g to habitat loss and salmon abundan ce all sections pertaining to habitat loss and salmon abundance like a diversified financial portfolio, all the smaller spawning populations contribute to the stability over time of the whole.
+First, it implies that caribou impacts would not be important since the larger body of the Mulchatna Herd is located elsewhere.
+In reality, the caribou at the fringes of the Mulchatna Herd habitat, which include the caribou that have been using the Amakdedori area, seem to be less subject to the large fluctuations of the herd as a whole, and may be important for the future growth of the herd.
+Therefore, the impacts to these animals should be clearly disclosed.
+Further, since roads and traffic activity are known to be impactful to a broad array of wildlife, especially, in this case, to caribou and to bear, the analysis should consider mitigations of having a road closure for a consistent 8 hour period of time in each day.
+A transportation corridor so close to McNeil River and to Katmai Preserve would have important implications for movement and dispersal patterns of bears, and a predictable period without transportation activity would facilitate animal access across this zone and promote the continuation of natural dispersal and migration throughout the region.
+46 4.24 All sections pertainin g to habitat loss and salmon abundan ce all sections pertaining to habitat loss and salmon abundance salmon stock portfolio performs much like a diversified financial portfolio, all the smaller spawning populations contribute to the stability over time of the whole.
 Last year, Bristol Bay produced an estimated 62 million wild sockeye salmon.
-However, reductions in stock diversity, e.g., removing various small populations that contribute to the overall productivity, such as SFK, NFK, etc. The portfolio concept in ecology and evolution By: Schindler, Daniel E.; Armstrong, Jonathan B.; Reed, Thomas E. FRONTIERS IN ECOLOGY AND THE ENVIRONMENT Volume: 13 Issue: 5 Pages: 257-263 1 2015 Performance of salmon fishery portfolios across western North Ame By: Griffiths, Jennifer R.; Schindler, Daniel E.; Armstrong, Jonathan B.; et al. JOURNAL OF APPLIED ECOLOGY Volume: 51 Issue: 6 Pages: 1554-1563 Published: DEC 2 Synchronization and portfolio performance of threatened salmon By: Moore, Jonathan W.; McClure, Michelle; Rogers, Lauren A.; et al. CONSERVATION LETTERS Volume: 3 Issue: 5 Pages: 340-348 Published: SEP 2010 Population diversity and the portfolio effect in an exploited species By: Schindler, Daniel E.; Hilborn, Ray; Chasco, Brandon; et al. NATURE Volume: 465 Issue: 7298 Pages: 609-612 Published: JUN 3 2010
+However, reductions in stock diversity, e.g., removing various small populations that contribute to the overall productivity, such as SFK, NFK, etc. The portfolio concept in ecology and evolution By: Schindler, Daniel E.; Armstrong, Jonathan B.; Reed, Thomas E. FRONTIERS IN ECOLOGY AND THE ENVIRONMENT Volume: 13 Issue: 5 Pages: 257-263 Published: JUN 2015 Performance of salmon fishery portfolios across western North America By: Griffiths, Jennifer R.; Schindler, Daniel E.; Armstrong, Jonathan B.; et al. JOURNAL OF APPLIED ECOLOGY Volume: 51 Issue: 6 Pages: 1554-1563 Published: DEC 2014 Synchronization and portfolio performance of threatened salmon By: Moore, Jonathan W.; McClure, Michelle; Rogers, Lauren A.; et al. CONSERVATION LETTERS Volume: 3 Issue: 5 Pages: 340-348 Published: SEP 2010 Population diversity and the portfolio effect in an exploited species By: Schindler, Daniel E.; Hilborn, Ray; Chasco, Brandon; et al. NATURE Volume: 465 Issue: 7298 Pages: 609-612 Published: JUN 3 2010